Pathways to Politics for Women

 Eligibility guidelines

-- I am an Australian citizen/Australian permanent resident/holder of a permanent Humanitarian Visa.
+- Be an Australian citizen/Australian permanent resident/holder of a New Zealand Special Category Visa or permanent Humanitarian Visa.

 We are committed to minimising barriers to enter politics.
 As such, applicants identified by the selection committee as coming from an equity cohort will be prioritised.
 To be eligible to apply for a position in this equity category applicants must satisfy the application selection criteria, and also meet one or more of the following criteria: